Learn what your options are for protecting yourself. Find out the difference between a freeze and fraud alert and choose the one that’s best for you.

 TransUnion is pleased to offer freezes for free.
 Freeze removals are also free.
 So freeze or remove your freeze as often as you want.

-Identity theft is a serious crime where your personal information—anything from your name, your driver’s license, or Social Security Number—has been hijacked by an imposter in order to commit fraud in your name.
+Identity theft is a serious crime where your personal information — anything from your name, driver’s license or Social Security Number — has been hijacked by an imposter to commit fraud in your name.
 You’re the first line of defense when it comes to protecting your identity.
 Check your credit reports and financial accounts regularly for any suspicious activity.
-You can get your credit report here for free, once a year, from all three bureaus.
+You can get your credit report here for free weekly through 2022 from all three credit reporting agencies.
 Set up transaction alerts if your bank offers them to notify you of all account activity.
-Finally, consider adding some extra armor like a fraud alert or credit freeze.
-For more information, check out our Identity Theft web page.
+Finally, consider adding a fraud alert or credit freeze.
+For more information, check out our Identity Theft Resources.

 The choice is yours.
 If you are concerned about data breaches or just want to be proactive in protecting yourself, a credit freeze could be the right option.